kzar/davemail/README.md

   well as the notmuch database.
 (See `notmuch-address-command`.)
 - Use [syncmaildir][13] instead of IMAP?
 - Replace msmtp with [nullmailer][14]?
+- Figure out how to get Outlook SSO working for my work emails.

 [1]: https://fastmail.com
 [2]: http://isync.sourceforge.net/mbsync.html